tcort/lmc/README.md

 assembler to compile simple programs into byte code that can be executed by the virtual machine.

-It's 80% there, but some finishing touches are still needed.
 See the TODO file for details about my future plans.

 ## Requirements